Best Fitness Gifts for Men in 2022: Expert Advice

 Flume’s Pre-workout avoids the chemical rush that you get with other pre-workouts by using only natural ingredients from nootropic and adaptogenic plants from the mountains and jungles of South America and India.
 Ingredients like Maca, Guayusa, and coconut water give you that energy boost without the spikes in heart rate, blood pressure, and potential life span drop.

-One of the best workout gifts for him is a good night’s sleep.
+One of the best fitness gifts for him is a good night’s sleep.
 And the perfect pillow goes a long way towards helping your guy get those much-needed zzz’s after a killer workout.
 Sleep Number’s True Temp Ultimate Pillow is the best pillow we’ve seen, thanks in part to its ability to dissipate heat and stay cool throughout the night.
 In addition, three removable inserts allow you to adjust the pillow for sleeping in any position.

 The first time I put my head down on my demo pillow, I sank into it and had a hard time keeping my eyes open.
 This cooling pillow is an unusual blend of soft and supportive, and the contoured top was perfect for my side-sleeping self.
 On nights when I wanted to sleep on my back (or face), I pulled one or both of the smaller inserts out to lower the pillow’s profile, and I was out like a light.